 The JMC Lincoln Symposium in American Political Thought is an annual workshop that gives professors a rare opportunity to have their written pieces reviewed and discussed by fellow scholars prior to submission for publication.

-Held in Seattle, the 2019 program was made possible by a generous grant from the M.J.
+Held in Portland, the 2021 program was made possible by a generous grant from the M.J.
 Murdock Charitable Trust as part of our Pacific Northwest (PNW) Initiative.
 Professors from the PNW region along with other scholars from around the country examined each others’ work.
-Topics ranged from separation of powers and the question of national service to works on particular figures, like James Baldwin and William F. Buckley.
+Topics ranged from the Federalist and libertarianism to works on particular figures, like Mark Twain, Barry Goldwater, and Martin Luther King Jr.

 The Jeffersonian Seminar Series brings together scholars from a variety of disciplines and fields for a two-day colloquium to discuss the ideas and institutions that shaped the American Founding.
 The goal of JMC’s Jeffersonian Seminar Series is to develop academic communities in specific regions across the country.

 The JMC Annual National Summit on Higher Education brings together scholars, philanthropists, and others from around the country to share ideas on how to build and develop academic centers on campuses focused on advancing education in America’s political thought and history.

 The 2019 National Summit focused on the topic “Should America’s Colleges Teach Patriotism?”
 An all-star panel, moderated by board member Bill Kristol, included Peter Berkowitz (The Hoover Institution), Elizabeth Busch (Christopher Newport University), and Robert Ingram (Ohio University).
 John Agresto, former President of St. John’s College, gave the keynote address, discussing how patriotism might be understood in a nation founded on individualism and equal rights more than ties of blood, religion, or ethnicity.